f5devcentral/f5-agility-labs-sslviz/docs/class2/conclusion.rst

 |

+You may not exit the UDF lab environment.
+It will shut down automatically at the end of the scheduled class period.

+|

 The content contained here adheres to a DevOps methodology and automation pipeline.
 All content contained here is sourced from the following GitHub repository: